 5. Suspend all cross-tech multitasking

-If you’re on your phone at the same time you’re television is broadcasting, you don’t actually care about whatever it is you have playing.
+If you’re on your phone while streaming Netflix, you don’t actually care about whatever movie or film is playing.
 Time is money, and you’re throwing hard-earned dollars at your electric company.
 You wouldn’t have your phone out at the movie theater, right?
 Right, not just because you don’t want to disturb the people around you but because you paid $15 for your ticket because you’re there to engage and enjoy the film.

 Just pick one.
 Or better yet, make room to do things you might enjoy more.
 I tried attending galleries, vintage shopping, re-reading the Harry Potter novels, listening to old Disney soundtracks and finding new bars.
 How are you ever going to take any postable photos if you don’t do anything?

 Feature image by Lukas via StockSnap.io